MichaelMMacLeod/utrl/README.md

 ### `E007`

 Two definitions exist which match the same term(s).
 A given input term may be matched by at most one definition.
+This prevents ambiguity about which definition to apply to a given input term.

 #### Example (exactly the same pattern)